tpaviot/ProcessScheduler/doc/resource.rst

 The worker :attr:`cost` is set to :const:`None` by default.

-The cost function can be plotted using matplotlib, just for information.
-Just give the plotter the range to be plotted:
+You can visualize the cost function using Matplotlib, which provides insights into how the cost evolves over time:

 .. code-block:: python